 The Retinol 1% in Squalane is the strongest retinol sold by The Ordinary.
 There are other products out there with double the concentration but 1% retinol isn’t something you should take lightly anyway.

-> It is substantial amount of retinol for you apply on your skin and not suitable for beginners.
+It is a substantial amount of retinol for you to apply on your skin and is not suitable for beginners.

-> How to apply The Ordinary Retinol?
+How to apply The Ordinary Retinol?

 The product should be applied as a part of your evening skincare routine.
 Although these products contain squalane oil (and oils traditionally last in an evening skincare routine) it is a treatment so it is best to apply it after any other serums that you might use but before your moisturizer.